 Community housing and national regulation

 Community housing providers are regulated through the National Regulatory System for Community Housing.
-Further information about registration and national regulation can be found at the Office of the Registrar’s website accessed here.
+Further information about registration and national regulation is available through the NSW Registrar of Community Housing

 Looking for community housing